npantfoerder/cryptocurrencies/README.md

 # Unsupervised Machine Learning and Cryptocurrencies

 ## Purpose
-Accountaibility Accounting, a hypothetical investment bank, wants to offer a new cryptocurrency investment portfolio and want a report that includes the cryptocurrencies that are currently being traded on the market and how they could be grouped.
-By reducing dimensions and using the k-means algorithm, I created visualizations in order to share findings with the board.
+Accountaibility Accounting, a hypothetical investment bank, wants to offer a new cryptocurrency investment portfolio and need a report including the cryptocurrencies that are currently being traded on the market and how they could be separated into groups.
+By first reducing dimensions and using the k-means algorithm, I created visualizations in order to share my findings with the board.

 ## Results
 <img src='https://github.com/npantfoerder/cryptocurrencies/blob/master/Images/.png' width=800>

 ### Resources